rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 A little while, and you will see me no longer; and again a little while, and you will see me. ^1616

-So some of his disciples said to one another, What is this that he says to us, A little while, and you will not see me, and again a little while, and you will see me; and, because I am going to the Father? ^1617
+So some of his disciples said to one another, What is this that he says to us, 'A little while, and you will not see me, and again a little while, and you will see me'; and, 'because I am going to the Father'? ^1617

-So they were saying, What does he mean by a little while?
+So they were saying, What does he mean by 'a little while'?
 We do not know what he is talking about. ^1618

-Jesus knew that they wanted to ask him, so he said to them, Is this what you are asking yourselves, what I meant by saying, A little while and you will not see me, and again a little while and you will see me? ^1619
+Jesus knew that they wanted to ask him, so he said to them, Is this what you are asking yourselves, what I meant by saying, 'A little while and you will not see me, and again a little while and you will see me'? ^1619

 Truly, truly, I say to you, you will weep and lament, but the world will rejoice.
 You will be sorrowful, but your sorrow will turn into joy. ^1620

 When a woman is giving birth, she has sorrow because her hour has come, but when she has delivered the baby, she no longer remembers the anguish, for joy that a human being has been born into the world. ^1621

-So also you have sorrow now, but I will see you again, and your hearts will rejoice, and no one will take your joy from you. ^1622
+So also you have sorrow now, but I will see you again and your hearts will rejoice, and no one will take your joy from you. ^1622

 In that day you will ask nothing of me.
 Truly, truly, I say to you, whatever you ask of the Father in my name, he will give it to you. ^1623